OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 **Controls:**

 - See General controls
-- Controls against direct prompt injection mostly are embedded in the implementation of the large languag model itself
+- Controls against direct prompt injection mostly are embedded in the implementation of the large language model itself

 ---